Spaghetti Junction, Birmingham: Cultural references

 Gravelly Hill Interchange appears in the 1973 Cliff Richard musical film Take Me High, where he plays a banker living on a barge on Gas Street Basin.
 Ken Dodd called the junction "the eighth wonder of the world", because "you get on and wonder how to get off".

-The National Lottery-based show Winning Lines featured a booby prize as a trip to Spaghetti Junction.
+The National Lottery-based show Winning Lines featured a trip to Spaghetti Junction as a booby prize.

 In 2022, for the 50th anniversary of the opening of Spaghetti Junction, Heinz released a limited edition of their tinned spaghetti featuring the interchange on the tin.

 The under side of Spaghetti Junction was used for the homeless camp/stacks in Steven Spielberg's 2018 film Ready Player One.